pavloteyfel/qkfls-Movie-Reviews-Database/README.md

 I've built an IBM Cloudant connected, CI/CD enabled application.

 ## Service Creation
-1. Cloudant service was created
+1. Created Cloudant service
-2. NLU service was created
+2. Created NLU (Natural Language Understanding) service
-3. App connections
+3. Connected App to Cloudant and NLU
-4. A continuous Delivery Service was created
+4. Created Continuous Delivery Service
-5. CI/CD toolchain
+5. Created CI/CD toolchain
-6. Code is forked into the learner’s own repo
-7. The git repository input to the build stage is the forked repository
+6. This git repository is used as an input to the build stage
-8. The images are not sample screenshots

 ## Basic requirements
 1. Application was created on IBM Cloud (Starter Kit)